-- Create gateways at transit and street entrances to the sector plan area that integrate elements, such as building form, landscape and wayfinding signage reflective of the community character. - Underground or relocate all utilities.
+- Create gateways at transit and street entrances to the sector plan area that integrate elements, such as building form, landscape and wayfinding signage reflective of the community character. - Recommended in the Approved and Adopted Countywide Transit Corridors Functional Master Plan (2013). - Emphasize the importance of undergrounding utilities during redevelopment.